Saint John’s Travel Tips

-- Camping – The least expensive way to visit St. John’s is to stay on a campsite.
+- Camp – The least expensive way to visit St. John’s is to stay on a campsite.
 These are well equipped with amenities.

-- Have a BBQ – Food on the island is expensive but there are a few BBQs dotted about the island which offer delicious food for relatively little money.
+- Have a BBQ – Food on the island is expensive but there are a few BBQs dotted about the island which offer the chance to cook delicious food for relatively little money.

 Top Things to See and Do

-- Beaches – The beautiful beaches are endless on the island of St. John.
-There are more than 35 in total.
-Cruz Bay is perhaps a good place to start your tanning.
-Solomon’s Beach is famous for nudity.
-Honeymoon beach is nearby and small whereas Hawknest Bay has good snorkeling opportunities and is easy to visit.
+- Visit the Beaches – The beautiful beaches seem endless on the island of St. John, with more than 35 in total.
+Cruz Bay is perhaps a good place to start your tanning, while Solomon’s Beach is famous for nudity.
+Honeymoon beach is nearby and small, whereas Hawknest Bay has good snorkeling opportunities and is easy to visit.
 You can rent tents or bungalows in the woods or near Cinnamon Bay.

-- Diving – The island has a lot great dive spots around.
-The blue warm, crystal clear water provides great opportunities to see tropical fish and coral.
-Booking in advance can usually get you a discount than booking the day off.
+- Dive – The island has a lot great dive spots.
+The warm, crystal-clear water provides great opportunities to see tropical fish and coral.
+Booking in advance can usually get you a discount.

 - Watersports – There are all kinds of watersports on St. John.
-You can windsurf, snorkel, go kayaking, and sailing.
-Jet skiing and kite surfing are also an option.
-Really, there’s nothing you can’t do on this tourist catering island.
+You can windsurf, jet-ski, kite-surf, snorkel, sail or kayak.
+Really, there’s nothing you can’t do on this tourist-catering island.

-- Hiking – The Virgin Islands National Park is probably the island’s biggest attraction and has 20 miles of hiking trails.
+- Hike – The Virgin Islands National Park is probably the island’s biggest attraction and has 20 miles of hiking trails.
 The Leinster Bay trail will bring you past swamps and coral inlets with markers to help you identify animals and plant life.
 A very popular hike is the Reef Bay Hike.
-It is 2 1/2 miles long and you get the opportunity to stop at the sugar-mill ruins.
+It is 2.5 miles long and will give you the opportunity to stop at the sugar-mill ruins.

-- Boat rentals – Renting a boat lets you visit the island on your own terms.
+- Rent a boat – Renting a boat lets you visit the island on your own terms.
 You can bring some snorkeling equipment.
-Bring lots of food and drink supplies if it is going to be a long day.
+Pack lots of food and drink supplies if you plan to make it a long day.

-- Festivals – St. John’s carnival takes place in late June and traditionally culminates owith a 4th of July Carnival parade.
-Most of the events take place in the Cruz Bay area.
-The annual Blues Festival takes place from the 16th to the 20th of March.
+- Attend a Festival – St. John’s carnival takes place in late June and traditionally culminates with a 4th of July Carnival parade.
+Most of the events occur in the Cruz Bay area.
+The annual Blues Festival is held on the island from the 16th to the 20th of March.

-- The Tap Room – St. John’s flagship brewery, The Tap Room, is located in Mongoose Junction in Cruz Bay.
+- See the Tap Room – St. John’s flagship brewery, The Tap Room, is located in Mongoose Junction in Cruz Bay.
 Choose from the likes of Tropical Mango Pale Ale and liquid Sunshine Belgian Wheat Ale.

 - Annaberg Plantation – Once an active sugar producing factory, all that is left of this 518 acre plantation is ruins.
 They are protected by the Virgin Islands National Park, and are open to the public.
 The windmill is of particular interest and was built between 1810 and 1830.